Home

 Provide an Entire Season of Delights

-...
-And not all of the native species bloom in spring.
+... azaleas are few of these things.
+For one, they lose their leaves in the fall.
+Rather than being low and dense, some ... bloom in spring.
 However, native azaleas have their own virtues.
-The trick to designing with these plants is not to consider them substitutes for the Asian azaleas, but rather ... fill the air with an enchanting fragrance.
+The trick to designing with these plants is not to consider them substitutes ... enchanting fragrance.
 The leaves develop a yellow to maroon fall color.
-I suggested to my uncle Henry—a very fussy plantsman—that he try R. austrinum as a specimen by ...
+I suggested to my uncle Henry—a very fussy plantsman—that he try ...

 www.bbg.org